Stadler FLIRT: Norway

-Local class 75 trains are configured with 5 seats (2+3) abreast.
-The class 74 regional trains were also delivered with 2+3 seating on regional trains except in the premium "Komfort" section that had 2+2 seating.
-Significant passengers complaints over cramped seating led Vy to reconfigure the regional trains into 2+2 seating during 2014.
+Local Class 75 trains are configured with five seats (2+3) abreast.
+The Class 74 regional trains were also delivered with 2+3 seating on regional trains except in the premium "Komfort" section that had 2+2 seating.
+Significant passenger complaints over cramped seating led Nsb to reconfigure the regional trains into 2+2 seating in 2014.

 These fleets have 800 mm floor without steps.
-Since many Norwegian platforms are too low to access to these fleets, they will have to be raised to 550 mm platform height to be accessible.
-These fleets cannot operate for low platform lines (e.g. Bergen Line, Sørlandet Line west of Kongsberg, Dovre Line north of Lillehammer).
-Raised platforms will be matched with conventional train steps, hence vertical gaps between this fleet and platforms will remain.
+Many Norwegian platforms are too low for this floor height, so they will have to be raised to 550 mm platform height.
+These fleets cannot operate on low-platform lines such as the Bergen Line, the Sørlandet Line west of Kongsberg, and the Dovre Line north of Lillehammer.
+Raised platforms will be matched with conventional train steps; vertical gaps between this fleet and platforms will remain.

 In 2018 the last options were used, which includes 25 trainsets, most of which include the Class 75 and 74 that are set to operate on Gjøvikbanen and Vossebanen.

-The two last are bi-mode/hybrid trains named Class 76.
-These are similar to the FLIRT 3's owned by Greater Anglia in the UK will have an extra carriage for diesel generators, in order to operate fully electric on electrified parts of the railway and diesel supported by batteries on tracks without wires.
+The two last are bi-mode trains named Class 76.
+These are similar to the FLIRT 3s owned by Greater Anglia in the UK but each will have an extra carriage for diesel generators in order to operate on tracks without electrification and as fully electric on electrified parts of the railway.

-In total 14 trainsets of the bi-modal type 76 will be delivered to serve the Trønder Commuter Rail as well as the Meråker and Røros Lines.
+In total 14 trainsets of the bi-modal Class 76 will be delivered to serve Trønder Commuter Rail as well as the Meråker and Røros Lines.
 These will replace the aging Class 92's built by Duewag which are fully diesel.
-All this is included Bane Nor's (Norway's Rail Management Agency) and Jernbaneverkets plan to finally modernize the Trøndelag Railways, which have outdated buildings and infrastructure.
-These lines are also already partially electrified (between Støren and Trondheim), and are planned to be further electrified in stages.
+All this is included in Bane Nor (Norway's Rail Management Agency) and Jernbaneverkets's plan to finally modernize the Trøndelag Railways, which have outdated buildings and infrastructure.
+These lines were partially electrified, between Støren and Trondheim, by 2021, with further electrification to be implemented.

-November 2022 the final 150th train set was delivered.
+In November 2022 the final 150th train set was delivered.

-In February 2023 Norway ordered 17 FLIRT NEX long-distance trains, with the option of up to 100 train sets.
-These trains are planned to enter testing in 2025 and service on the Bergen Line in 2026, replacing end of life train sets on the line.
-These will be classified as "Class 79" and have 8 wagons including reclining seats, flexible sleeping compartments that can be used as private seating areas during daytime use, bistro, and a family area.
+In February 2023 Norske tog ordered 17 FLIRT NEX long-distance trains, with the option of up to 100 train sets, to enter testing in 2025 and service on the Bergen Line in 2026, replacing end-of-life trainsets on the line.
+These will be classified as 'Class 79' and have 8 wagons including reclining seats, flexible sleeping compartments that can be used as private seating areas during daytime use, bistro, and a family area.

 Poland

-Koleje Mazowieckie in 2008 bought 10 4-car 3 kV DC (class ER75) units for services in the Warsaw region.
+Koleje Mazowieckie in 2008 bought 10 four-car 3 kV DC (class ER75) units for services in the Warsaw region.

-Koleje Śląskie (KŚ) bought 4 4-car 3 kV DC units (class EN75) for service in Silesia. Łódzka Kolej Aglomeracyjna (ŁKA) in 2012 ordered 20 2-car FLIRT3 units for service in the region around Łódź, for delivery by February 2015.
+Koleje Śląskie (KŚ) bought four four-car 3 kV DC units (class EN75) for service in Silesia. Łódzka Kolej Aglomeracyjna (ŁKA) in 2012 ordered 20 two-car FLIRT3 units for service in the region around Łódź, for delivery by February 2015.